zovoilis-lab/Flye/README.md

 Flye is a de novo assembler for single molecule sequencing reads, such as those produced by PacBio and Oxford Nanopore Technologies.
 We support a wide range of datasets, from small bacterial projects to large mammalian-scale assemblies.
-The package represets a complete
+The package represents a complete
 pipeline: it takes raw PB / ONT reads as input and outputs polished contigs.

 Flye is using repeat graphs to identify genomic repeats